About Community Councils

 Local Councillors, elected to represent the area, sit on the community councils, involve local people in discussion about the issues, and use the points raised to help them take decisions on key areas such as traffic management, community safety, and environmental improvements.

 The Community Councils also manage funds and allocate money for local projects and activities.
-These funds are publicised through the community council meeting and are usually applied for in the Autumn each year.
-Decisions are taken in the first part of the January/February meeting, where official minutes will be taken.
-Decisions can also be made at the March/April meeting.
-All the other meetings will be less formal and allow more time for discussion.
+These funds are publicised through the community council meeting, the cc newsletter, and Facebook pages, and are usually applied for in the Autumn each year.
+Funding decisions are taken in the first part of the January to February meeting (and occasionally in the March meeting) where official minutes will be taken.

 Attending the meetings also allows local people and councillors a time to get to know groups and organisations that work in the area, including Wardens and the police, as well as meeting new neighbours and getting involved.